The Pros and Cons of Incorporating

 For-profit corporations are set up to distribute profits in the form of dividends to the owners, or shareholders.

 Also called “NPOs”, non-profit corporations cannot be organized for private gain and profits must go back to the corporation.
 If a non-profit dissolves, a non-profit corporation must distribute its assets to another non-profit.
+The job demand for these NPO is quite high, especially in big metropoles, as you can see here: Non-profit jobs NYC.

 Not-for-profit corporations are a type of NPO commonly called a “501(c)” corporation and they must be organized for one of the 28 categories listed in section 501(c) of the tax code.
 A 501(c) corporation must file an application and a filing fee with the IRS, and receive IRS approval, for tax-exempt status.